Company directors – what is a ‘service address’?

 What sort of mail is sent to my service address?

 All statutory mail and other legal notices from Companies House and HMRC that are addressed to the company director will be sent to the service address.
-As stated above, this can be collected from there by the director or authorised company official, or forwarded on by an approved agent.
+As stated above, this can be collected by the director or authorised company official, or forwarded on by an approved agent.

 Can my service address be anywhere in the world?

-Yes, provided you give Companies House the full postal address, the service address can be situated on the other side of the world.
+Yes, provided you give Companies House the full postal address, the service address can be on the other side of the world.

 Do shareholders need to provide a service address?

-The original shareholders do need to provide Companies House with their contact address but not a service address.
+The original shareholders need to provide Companies House with their contact address but not a service address.
 Shareholders who join after the company is incorporated don’t need to provide a contact address.

 Does a Limited Liability Partnership (LLP) require a service address?